wp-plugins/genesis-enews-extended/readme.txt

 "Official" tutorials will be maintained on the [plugin's website](http://www.brandonkraft.com/contrib/plugins/genesis-enews-extended/).

 Questions can be asked at the [WordPress.org Support Forum](http://wordpress.org/support/plugin/genesis-enews-extended) for this plugin.

+== Screenshots ==
+1. Example of the plugin in use on a site running Streamline 2.0.
+2. Widget setting screen.

 == Changelog ==